agmath/ClassificationCourse/README.md

 # ClassificationCourse
-A repo for MAT434, Statistical Learning and Classification, at Southern New Hampshire University with Dr. Gilbert.
+A repo for MAT434, this is Statistical Learning and Classification, at Southern New Hampshire University with Dr. Gilbert.